 - Determine whether the issue is related to the cable or the node.
 Plug the affected cable into another node that has a functioning network port and an identical network configuration.
 Be sure to plug the cable into the same network port on the different node.

 - If the issue persists after plugging the cable into a different node, replace the cable.

 - If the issue persists after replacing the cable, move the cable to another port on the switch.

 - Confirm that multiple clusters are not connected to the same IB switch.
 This configuration is unsupported and can cause this issue.
 Each cluster must be connected to a dedicated IB switch.

-If the event persists, gather logs, and then contact EMC Isilon Technical Support for additional troubleshooting.
+If the above steps do not resolve the issue, gather logs, and then contact EMC Isilon Technical Support for additional troubleshooting.
 For instructions, see Gathering cluster logs.